Rah Rah Rochester

 Trip Tips: Rochester, Minnesota

-Mayo Clinic tours : A free guided Art and Architecture tour is held Mondays through Fridays from Judd Auditorium in the lower level, or subway, of the Mayo Building at 200 First St. S.W.
+Mayo Clinic tours: A free one-hour guided Art Tour is held at 2 p.m.
+Mondays through Fridays from Judd Auditorium in the lower level, or subway, of the Mayo Building at 200 First St. S.W.

-Nightlife : The Riverside Live!
-Series at the Mayo Civic Center books well-known musicians.
-Reserve at 800-657-3980.
+Nightlife: The Mayo Civic Center books many well-known musicians.